Ogbuchi-Ikechukwu/Optimizing-a-Machine-Learning-Pipeline/README.md

 The "VotingEnsemble" classifier estimates multiple base models and voting to combine the individual predictions to arrive at the final ones.
 It is a collection of several models working together on a single set known as ensemble.
 So in other words, the combined models vote for the best average score that makes the Voting Ensemble classifier.
 Just as illustrated below:

 <img src="vote.png">
+From code cell 14 output, the VotingEnsemble Classifier used the following estimator parameters: 'estimators': ['0', '1', '24', '22', '19', '15', '20'] to combine the following models: Lightgbmclassifier, xgboost classifier, extra trees classifier and sgd classifier wrapper to arrive at the final Ensemble model.
 Some of the hyperparameters used for the VotingEnsemble model include: min_samples_leaf set at 0.01, min_samples_split set at 0.01, min_weight_fraction_leaf set at 0.0,n_estimators at 50, n_jobs=1, oob_score=True, random_state=None and verbose=0,
 A snippet of the hyperparameter values used is shown below from the output of my code cell 11 and 14.
 <img src="edit1.png">